Third Sector Homelessness Fund

 - Ensure that programmes are well evaluated and that learning from successful approaches is shared amongst stakeholders in the homelessness sector.

-The fund is open to applications from: Monday 27th January.
+The fund will open to applications from: Tuesday 5th January 2021.

 The fund is delivered by Corra Foundation on behalf of the Scottish Government.

 All applications need to be completed online.
-You can access the online application form via the Corra Foundation website (click here).
 Applicants will be able to save incomplete application forms and return to them at a later date.

 No. In order to be eligible for funding your organisation needs to be a Scottish Registered Charity.
 Being a Scottish Registered Charity means being registered with the Office of the Scottish Charity Regulator (OSCR) and having a Scottish Charity number.